One to One Mentoring

 Group Mentoring

-This program offers boys and girls an opportunity to enhance social skills and develop friendships while participating in a variety of fun, recreational activities under the guidance of adult mentors.
+This program offers children & youth an opportunity to enhance social skills and develop friendships while participating in a variety of fun, recreational activities under the guidance of adult mentors.
 Children and youth participate in group activities twice per month for the duration of the school year.
-Boys and girls gain valuable social interaction with friends and the teen and adult volunteers learn leadership skills and the benefits of being a mentor.
+Our Little’s gain valuable social interaction with friends and the teen and adult volunteers learn leadership skills and the benefits of being a mentor.

 ENROL A YOUNG PERSON VOLUNTEER